OpenRiak/riak_kv/docs/QueryAPI.md

 e.g. `surnamedob_bin: SMITH|19790613`

-There is no pre-defined way to project attributes onto an index term in Riak 3.4; the definition, formatting and appending of projected attributes is the responsibility of the application.
-Projected attributes are extracted from index entries at query time, normally using an `evaluation_expression` within the Query API; and so index entries should be added so that the extraction is supported.
+There is no pre-defined way to map project attributes onto an index term in Riak; the definition, formatting and appending of projected attributes is the responsibility of the application.
+Projected attributes are extracted from index entries at query time, normally using an `evaluation_expression` within the Query API; and so index entries should be added so that the extraction is supported by the [expression language](#evaluation-expression---definition).

 Different extraction functions within the Query API `evaluation_expression` have different costs at query time, but also have differing impacts with regards to flexibility in support of schema change.
 For example, using an `index` evaluation function is more efficient than a `kvsplit` function at query time, but when changing the schema `kvsplit` may in many scenarios simplify the management of that change.